 Age of Empires Online started development with Robot Entertainment, a private studio created by Tony Goodman, the founder of the defunct Ensemble Studios , which originally created the Age of Empires franchise.
-Development has later passed over to Gas Powered Games.
+Development was later passed over to Gas Powered Games.
 The game was eventually released on August 16th, 2011.
-While the game is technically free-to-play, premium civilizations and content will cost money.
-The game is a persistent real-time strategy with numerous role-playing game elements.
+While the game was technically free-to-play, premium civilizations and content cost money.
+The game was a persistent real-time strategy with numerous role-playing elements.

 After a quest is started from a city in either singleplayer or co-op, the player is loaded into a separate map.
 Age of Empires Online is very much in the same subgenre as StarCraft and other resource management-heavy real time strategy games.
 Usage of villagers and careful management of wood, gold, stone, and food are critical to success.
 Units are produced by a variety of buildings.
 Upgrades are also available for most units depending on how you've specialized your tech tree.

 Win conditions often include complete defeat of your opponent, the building of a wonder, or getting certain units to a specified point on the map.
 There are challenge missions which progressively get harder and include in game time limits.
 Upon the completion of the quest's objectives, the player can continue exploring the map to recover any remaining treasure chests and is only required to return to his or her capital city when he or she feels everything has been accomplished.
 In cooperative play quest rewards are only given to those players who have the quest active.
 If the quest is not available, the second player will simply receive a chunk of experience points.

 In January 2012 the addition of the Skirmish Hall (which can be placed in a players capital city) allows player to create custom game against AI opponents on a variety of map types, loot becomes purely cosmetic in these custom games and the player is allowed to play with a fully unlocked tech tree.